MHarisMumtaz/halalswap-contracts-lib/README copy.md

-# halalswap-contracts-lib
+# Pancake Swap Lib

-Solidity libraries that are shared across Halalswap contracts.
+Solidity libraries that are shared across Uniswap contracts.
 These libraries are focused on safety and gas efficiency.

 ## Install